ProjectSerenity/firefly/README.md

 Firefly is primarily an experiment in producing equivalent capabilities for executing cloud-native applications as modern Linux, with a dramatically smaller attack surface and clearer security outcomes.
 I reckon creating a new OS from scratch will require less work than stripping the irrelevant functionality from Linux.

-### Why write the kernel in Rust?
+### Why write the kernel in Go?

-While Firefly was originally written in C, due to the author's lack of Rust experience, a modern OS deserves a modern programming language.
-The kernel has now been rewritten in Rust, and the plan is to use Rust for the integrated userland components as well.
-Rust provides more modern functionality like package management, code modules, integrated unit tests, putting it far ahead of C in usability.
-Furthermore, Rust has strong safety features without compromising runtime performance.
-This is perfectly suited to an OS kernel.
+While Go is designed for userspace programs, a little patching of the runtime makes it suitable for kernel code.
+The advantage to using Go is that it is type-safe and memory-safe, and shares a lot of code with the userland programs it runs.